What Causes Bed Sores?

 Nursing Homes’ Failure to Relieve Pressure ~ Neglect

-There are a number of conditions that put residents at risk for developing bed sores including a resident’s age, weight, medical conditions, and ability to move in his/her bed (bed mobility) or in a wheelchair; however, it is important to understand that none of these risk factors, either alone or together, will develop a bed sore.
+There are a number of conditions that put residents at risk for developing bed sores including a resident’s age, weight, medical conditions, and ability to move in his/her bed (bed mobility) or in a wheelchair; however, it is important to understand that none of these risk factors, either alone or together, will cause a bed sore.
 Every bed sore that develops is the direct result of prolonged exposure to pressure.
 Relieving pressure is a must for any long-term care or nursing home resident who is at risk for bed sores.
 It is the duty of each nursing home care center to make sure this is done timely and consistently.
 If not, nursing home neglect has occurred.

 Pressure relief is obtained in a variety of ways.
 First and foremost, while in bed or sitting in a wheelchair, a long-term care or nursing home resident must be turned or repositioned at least every two hours.
 If this does not happen and a bed sore develops, the nursing home or facility has neglected the resident.
 All Pennsylvania (including Philadelphia) and New Jersey nursing homes are also responsible for providing pressure-relieving devices, such as air mattresses, wheelchair cushions, and specialty beds in order to relieve pressure.
 If these are determined to be necessary and they are not provided, nursing home neglect has occurred.